Stupremee/bazel-templates/README.md

-# Bazel + Java Template
+# Bazel Templates

-My personal template for projects which use Java + Bazel
+My personal templates for projects which use Bazel